 Hiring managers should contact Human Resources to seek advice and approval to conduct a waiver of search or to obtain general guidance and strategies for equal opportunity, affirmative action, and diversity in the search process.

 A. The department head or designee must create a new job opening in PeopleSoft.
 The system will notify the employment representative of the new position.

 B. Human Resources Department will review affirmative action reports to verify that parity exists between utilization and availability in the specific Provost's/vice president's/dean's unit and will notify the department if further recruitment efforts are required, including the need to establish a search committee.

-c.
-Where circumstances warrant, the Associate Vice President for Human Resources & University EEO Officer may review the procedures followed in the filling of any position prior to final approval.
+C. Where circumstances warrant, the Associate Vice President for Human Resources and University EEO Officer may review the procedures followed in the filling of any position prior to final approval.